axanim/auto-annotated-portfolio/content/pages/index.md

       We’ll teach you to use GAI tools effectively.
 Navigate the NDIS, write powerful complaints and submissions, and communicate your support needs seamlessly.
-Learn how to quickly teach AI about your individual needs and ask the right questions and get the best answers from AI.
+Learn how to quickly teach AI about your individual needs and ask the right questions to generate the best answers from AI.
   - type: CtaSection
     title: Boost Your Learning and Communication
     text: >